 When an appointment is made, be specific about symptoms and ask for a “binocular vision assessment”.

 Every child needs a complete eye exam.
-Parents may have many reasons to not get this dome, but you cannot teach a child read or write, or catch a ball that cannot see.
+Parents may have many reasons to not get this done, but you cannot teach a child to read or write, or catch a ball that cannot see.